Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Are you trying to reach near-native fluency to make a career as a translator or Interpreter?

-Or, may you want to know how long will it take me to speak “fluently”?
+Or, may you want to know how long it will take me to speak “fluently”?

 My answer for both is at least three to five years, maybe more.